mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.1-Release-Notes.md

 ### MaxAdmin

+MaxAdmin has been deprecated in favor of the REST API and MaxCtrl.
+It will be removed in a later release.

-The commands `set pollsleep` and `set nbpolls` have been deprecated and will be removed in 2.4.
+In addition to this the commands `set pollsleep` and `set nbpolls` have been deprecated and will be removed already in 2.4.

+### MaxInfo

+The `maxinfo` router has been deprecated and will be removed in a later release.

+### Debugcli

+The `debugcli` module has been deprecated and will be removed in 2.4.

 ## New Features